The new Western Australian museum is located in the heart of Perth's cultural centre in Australia. It was designed by…

-The £300m Beijing National Stadium, located at the south of the centrepiece Olympic Green, is a stunning landmark building, which staged the 2008 Olympic Games from 8 August to 24 August 2008.
+Built at a cost of £300m, the Beijing National Stadium, located at the south of the centrepiece Olympic Green, is a stunning landmark building that staged the 2008 Olympic Games from 8 August to 24 August 2008.
 The opening and closing ceremonies and athletic track and field events of the 29th Olympiad took place at the stadium.
 It also hosted the Summer Paralympics from 6 September to 17 September 2008 and Race of Champions 2009.

 As well as designing a modern stadium, the team was challenged with creating a venue that was part of the culture of China and would put Beijing on the map.